SherineAwad/multiomicsGRN/tutorial.md

 Think of it as **finding all regions that are open in at least one sample and merging overlapping regions into a master list**.

+- Ensures **all samples/cell types are analyzed on the same set of genomic regions**, which is critical for:
+  - Accurate topic modeling (pycisTopic LDA)
+  - Differential accessibility analysis
+  - Integration with scRNA-seq metadata
 ---

 ## What does it do?